 Children have 13 weeks holiday every year.
 This is plenty of time to go on holiday and visit family.
 With effect from 1st September 2013 The Education (Pupil Registration) (England) Regulations.

 In the case of illness or accident, it is essential that we have a telephone number and address where parents can be contacted quickly.
+As we need at least two emergency conatcts, we may ask you to supply an additional conatct for a trusted adult that we can call in an emergency.
 You will be given a form to fill in to supply this information.
 If you change address or place of employment, please let us know immediately.

 Visits form an integral part of the curriculum.
 A form of consent must be signed for each child, for each visit made.
 Voluntary contributions towards the cost of the visits which take place wholly in the school day will be sought in accordance with the Charging and Remissions Policy set by the School Governors.
 Last year visits included London, Camping, Weston-Super-Mare, Think Tank, Black Country Museum.
 If parents find it difficult to make a contribution towards a visit, then a brief word with the Head teacher is advisable and the School may be able to help.